KABoissonneault/KingmakerBugfixes/README.md

 - Fix Controlled Fireball: With this fix, Controlled Fireball applies minimal damage to allies instead of none.
 Watch out for Arcane Trickster sneak attacks
 - Fix Weapon Enhancement Damage Reduction: Without this fix, any "trait" on a weapon makes it magical for the purpose of bypassing Damage Reduction (ex: 10/magic), including Composite or Thrown (but not masterwork).
 With this fix, only the proper "+1" (or more) enchantment makes a weapon bypass DR, as described in the rules
 - Fix Touch of Glory: Without this fix, Touch of Glory gives raw Charisma, greatly boosting sorcerers and bards, among other things.
 With this fix, Touch of Glory only boosts Charisma checks, as described.
+- Fix Construct / Undead Immunities: Without this fix, undead are not immune to Paralysis and Sleep, and are immune to Nauseating/Sickened even with Undead Bloodline Arcana.
+In addition, both Constructs and Undead are prone to some Fortitude-based spells, such as Baleful Polymorph.
+With this fix, all immunities work closer to tabletop.
+Note that this is different from the other Undead Immunities mod
 - Fix Free Ezvanki Temple: Without this fix, you always get a free temple from Ezvanki when starting out your barony, even if you've never talked to him.
 With this fix, you need to pass the Diplomacy check, as intended
 - Bypass Spell Resistance for Out of Combat Buffs: In tabletop, a unit can always choose to remove its spell resistance by using a standard action, which removes it for a turn.
 This feature is not implemented in Kingmaker, but this setting allows units to ignore spell resistance when casting spells on allies while out of combat, as a shorthand.
 - Combat Expertise Off by Default: If you have a character that naturally has Int below 13 but becomes eligible for Combat Expertise with Racial or Inherent stat gains, Combat Expertise will constantly turn itself back on each time stats are refreshed.
 With this setting, Combat Expertise will instead always turn itself off, which has less risk of hurting your character.
+- Slings (Experimental): With this setting on, slings will be added as starting items for druids and halflings, and can be found on multiple vendors.
+Still not ready for a full playthrough, but you should be able to find some +1 to +5 slings somewhere

 ## Contributors